afozbek/100-days-of-code/log.md

 **Today's Progress**: In the previous week I started a project along with the 2 other developers.
 We want to build small e-commerce based site.
 Today I tried to create header of the project.

 **Thougts** Scrum methodology is very good when you are developing the project.

+### Day 102: Sep 21 2019

+**Today's Progress**: Today I investigated mega menus & I looked at some base projects' code and tried to understand it.

+**Thougts** A lot e commerce based sites uses mega menus for getting the users' attention so I think this subject will be important.